UMGZ 32x18x8 [M6] GZ / N38

 Apart from immense strength, neodymium magnets have the following advantages:

-• Wide application in modern technologies – are utilized in hard drives, electric motors, medical equipment or very advanced devices.
+- Wide application in modern technologies – find application in computer drives, electric motors, medical equipment or other highly developed apparatuses.

 Disadvantages of neodymium magnets:

-• Potential hazard arising from small pieces of magnets are risky, in case of ingestion, which becomes significant in the context of child safety.
-Additionally, tiny parts of these devices can complicate diagnosis in case of swallowing.
+- Health risk to health from tiny fragments of magnets pose a threat, in case of ingestion, which becomes significant in the context of child safety.
+Furthermore, tiny parts of these devices can complicate diagnosis after entering the body.

 Safety Precautions